scipp/scipp/docs/about/contributing.rst

 Scope
 -----

-While scipp is in practice developed neutron-data reduction, the scipp library itself must be kept generic.
+While scipp is in practice developed for neutron-data reduction, the scipp library itself must be kept generic.
 We therefore restrict what can go into scipp as follows:

 * ``scipp`` shall contain only generic functionality.